$L^2$-theory for the $\bar{\partial}$-operator on complex spaces with isolated singularities: Review of the -complex

 \begin{thm} Let $X$ be a Hermitian complex space of pure dimension $n$.
 Then

 is a fine resolution.
 For an open set $U\subset X$, it follows that

 \end{thm}

-Concerning the $\dq_s$-equation, local $L^2$-solvability for forms of degree $(n,q)$ is known to hold on spaces with isolated singularities (see \cite{eins}, Lemma 5.4 and Lemma 6.3), but the problem is open at arbitrary singularities.
+Concerning the $\dq_s$-equation, local $L^2$-solvability for forms of degree $(n,q)$ is known to hold on spaces with isolated singularities (see \cite{eins}, Theorem 1.9), but the problem is open at arbitrary singularities.

 So, let $X$ have only isolated singularities.
-Then the $\dq_s$-equation is locally exact on $(n,q)$-forms for $1\leq q \leq n-1$ by \cite{eins}, Lemma 5.4, and for $q\geq 2$ by \cite{eins}, Lemma 6.3.
-Both statements were deduced from the results of Forn{\ae}ss, {\O}vrelid and Vassiliadou \cite{FOV2}.
-Hence:
+Then the $\dq_s$-equation is locally exact on $(n,q)$-forms for $1\leq q \leq n$ by \cite{eins}, Lemma 5.5.
+The statement was deduced from the results of Forn{\ae}ss, {\O}vrelid and Vassiliadou \cite{FOV2}.
+Hence we note:

 \begin{thm} Let $X$ be a Hermitian complex space of pure dimension $n\geq 2$ with only isolated singularities.
 Then

 is a fine resolution.
 For an open set $U\subset X$, it follows that

 \end{thm}